-If you are in need of a quick sale, and you live in an area in reasonably high demand amongst buyers, you can sell your home quickly by setting your asking price at the lower end of average sale prices in your area.
+If you need a quick sale, and you live in an area in reasonably high demand amongst buyers, you can sell your home quickly by setting your asking price at the lower end of average sale prices in your area.
 You will have to live with the fact that you could be losing money in doing this.
 Alternatively, you could enlist the services of a ‘buy my house’ service.
 Search for ‘sell my house quickly’ or “sell my house” using an Internet search engine such as Google, and you will be able to peruse the leading companies in the UK.
 However, you should check that no upfront fees are required.
 The company you choose should make you an offer that is fair and reflects the current state of the market.
-Some house buying specialists have paid on average 94 percent of the value of the homes they buy.
+Some house buying specialists have paid on average 94 per cent of the value of the homes they buy.
 If you are fortunate, you could receive this or even more.

 How do I sell my house myself?